raphw/jenesis/README.md

 There should, for example, not be any hard dependency on Maven concepts, to allow for their substitution.

 The POC is currently missing:
-- Convenience builder for common build pipelines, similar to Maven's conventional life cycle.
+- Convention object for `MultiProject` to avoid manual construction of identifiers.
-- Automatic and dynamic resolution of dependencies between steps of otherwise independent build-pipelines (multi-module builds).
+- Task for creating POM files from module-info.java.
 - Task for javadoc.
 - Task for source-jars.
 - Task to add GPG signatures of artifacts.